MikeTangoSierra/Trading212-Portfolio-Poller/README.md

 # Trading212-Portfolio-Poller

 A Python based application to reach out to the Trading212 API and grab a some statistics about your personal portfolio then expose them on a API endpoint using flask.
+The data is also written to a MongoDB database, so that we don't have to keep hitting the Trading212 API as it's rate limited.
+This also allows us to keep a history of our portfolio statistics and do any analysis we want on the data.

 ## Statistics We Return